NeilTynan/pands-project/README.md

 - 08/04/2025 - Added new histograms which break down analysis by species.
 External materials referenced: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/ (generating an advanced histogram of the Iris dataset), https://gist.github.com/mwaskom/de44147ed2974457ad6372750bbe5751 (adjusting histplot to look like distplot).
 Copilot referenced, prompt "how to group multiple histograms into one png".
 Also, adjusted dataframe to improve its readability in the graphs (adding "(cm)" to variable headers and changing "class" to "species").
 - 09/04/2025 - Added in header image, tidied up section hears and improved the readability of the code in some sections.
 - 10/04/2025 - Added in some text to improve the readability of the "iris.ipynb" and tidied up some of the graphs a bit.
 Copilot referenced, prompt "how to add in some white sapce between grouped charts in a png which have been assembled using python".
+- 11/04/2025 - More readability edits to the code and text.
+- 12/04/2025 - Populated "analysis.py" with code.
+Moved the printing functions from "iris.ipynb" to here to prevent any confusion around what's being printed out.
+Set up a new folder "graphs" and added code to "analysis.py" so that the graphs would print to here.
+External materials referenced: https://stackoverflow.com/questions/11373610/save-matplotlib-file-to-a-directory (how to save a graph to a specific directory).

 ## Getting help